arti9m/PHP-XLS-Excel-Parser/README.md

 | 54.71s |  82.9 MiB | 21.49s |  82.1 MiB | Open file, parse in __Row-by-row__ mode (don't save)
 |__PHP 5.6.25__ |__PHP 5.6.25__ |__PHP 7.0.10__ |__PHP 7.0.10__ |

 _Note:_ It took 1.65 seconds and 12.0 MiB of memory to parse a real-life XLS pricelist of 13051 entries in __Array__ mode in PHP 7.0.10.
-XLS file is 3.45 MiB in size.
+That XLS file was 3.45 MiB in size.

 ## 9. More documentation

-All the code in __MSXLS.php__ file is heavily commented, feel free to take a look at it.
+All code in __MSXLS.php__ file is heavily commented, feel free to take a look at it.
 To understand how XLS file is structured, please refer to [MS documentation](https://docs.microsoft.com/en-us/openspecs/office_file_formats/ms-xls/ "Open official Microsoft XLS file documentation on Microsoft website"), or to [OpenOffice.org's Documentation of MS Compound File](https://www.openoffice.org/sc/excelfileformat.pdf "Open OpenOffice.org's Documentation of the Microsoft Excel File Format (PDF)") (also provided as a PDF file in this repository).